Learn to spell the word for that thing that accompanies thunder

 Both AT&T and Union Pacific had workers on the ground at the time of the lightening strike.

 On a blog called “Almost a Doctor” that offers “free medical student revision notes, flashcards and more!”
 I found a whole page about lightning and the effects of a lightning strike on the human body.
 The headline is “Lightening Strikes Twice!”
-Altogether, lightning is misspelling 24 times on the one page.
+Altogether, lightning is misspelled 24 times on the one page.
 Here are a few examples:

 Lightening strikes literally have an incidence of about 1 in a million.
 Early last year two people in the same small rural Australian town were hit by lightening in the same storm – and that town was where I work (perhaps I should’ve bought a lottery ticket too that day).